 03 Sep 2022 Summer 2022 Updates

-Trygive Nxumalo, A Spring of Hope Permaculture Centre Manager
+Trygive Nxumalo, A Spring of Hope Permaculture Manager

 As a child Trygive Nxumalo’s father always taught him about gardening so gardening was always “in his blood”.
 In 2008 he was hired as a General Worker at Senianya Primary School.
 In 2011 he started taking Permaculture Classes and established a permaculture garden at the school.
 In 2013 he was chosen for the first class of the Acornhoek Leadership Forum.
 While part of the Leadership Forum he decided to start a community garden.
 There was a lot of interest in the community in permaculture, so he started working with people in his village to start home gardens.
 At that time very few people had home gardens because of the scarcity of water.
 He continued his education in permaculture and taught others in his community as he was learning.
 One by one the home gardens started to spring up and today there are 267 home gardens in his village, due to his efforts.

 Trygive is a one-of-a-kind person–always happy, enthusiastic, passionate, and generous.
 Trygive began working for A Spring of Hope in 2017 as A Spring of Hope’s School Liaison.
-He helped create new programs at our partner schools and at our centre.
+He helped create new programs at our partner schools.
 We are thrilled to have him in his new position as A Spring of Hope’s Permaculture Manager.

 Nombuso Mazibuko, School Liaison